eviebutland/fitness-app/README.md

 ### Fitness App

+Requirements:

+- Create an bank of exercises that can be used to make up workouts
+- Send a daily email to the user based off their workout preferences
+- Restrict users access based on their permissions or level of cover (as if it was a subscription model)

 ## Database

 PostgreSQL is the database for this project.
 I have decided to use postgreSQL to build my knowledge of relational databases.
 It is free to use and [links well](https://insights.stackoverflow.com/survey/2020#correlated-technologies) to Python which I would like to learn soon.
 Postgres is a general purpose object-relational database

 I have created a single client instead of creating a pool to ensure ACID transcations.
 A pool means there are multiple clients that can be used, this is the default use of node-postgres.

+After starting to build out various tables and join these where needed, I have found that I need the shape of the workout table to be more flexible to fit the requirements.
+In this case, I believe a document database would provide a more flexible structure for a group of data that does not follow a strict pattern.

 ## node-postgres